Frequently Asked Questions

-All Santa’s North Pole tickets are available on the day they go on sale.
+All Santa’s North Pole tickets are available on the day they go on sale on Monday 3rd September.
 If times are not showing as having any spaces this means they are fully booked.
 No further tickets will be released for Santa’s North Pole.
 Booking as early as possible is strongly advised.

 Have I bought the right ticket?